Hypheme/harmonized.js/README.md

 Is called when the application is started.
 This can do nothing when your implementation doesn't need/does initial fetching.

 ### TODO harmonized promises

+# Hack Harmonized

+When you want to contribute to the harmonized ecosystem by creating own Transporters, ClientStorages or middleware for those, then have a look in our [wiki](wiki)